md-plugins/md-plugins/packages/docs/src/markdown/vite-plugins/vitemdplugin/advanced.md

   prev?: FlatMenuEntry
   next?: FlatMenuEntry
 }
 type FlatMenu = Record<string, FlatMenuEntry>
 interface NavItem extends FlatMenuEntry {
   classes: string
 }
 interface RelatedItem {
   name: string
   category: string
   path: string
 }
+interface UserConfig {
+  path: string
+  menu: MenuItem[]
+}

 /**
- * Creates a Vite plugin for processing Markdown files.
+ * Creates a Vite plugin for processing Markdown files based on the provided user configuration.
- * This plugin transforms Markdown content into Vue Single File Components (SFCs).
+ * This function configures and returns a plugin that transforms Markdown content into Vue Single File Components (SFCs).
  *
+ * @param userConfig - The configuration object for the Vite Markdown plugin.
- * @param path - The base path prefix to be used for routing or file resolution.
+ * @param userConfig.path - The base path prefix to be used for routing or file resolution.
- * @param menu - An array of MenuItem objects representing the navigation menu structure.
+ * @param userConfig.menu - An array of MenuItem objects representing the navigation menu structure.
- * @returns A Vite plugin object with pre-configured settings for Markdown processing.
+ * @returns A Vite Plugin object pre-configured with the provided settings for Markdown processing.
  */
-declare function viteMdPlugin(path: string, menu: MenuItem[]): Plugin
+declare function viteMdPlugin(userConfig: UserConfig): Plugin

 export {
   type FlatMenu,